adelsz/inquirer-fuzzy-path/README.md

       suggestOnly: false,
         // suggestOnly :: Bool
         // Restrict prompt answer to available choices or use them as suggestions
-      levels: 5,
+      depthLimit: 5,
-        // levels :: integer
+        // depthLimit :: integer >= 0
-        // limit the levels of sub-folders to scan.
-Defaults to 3 }
+        // Limit the depth of sub-folders to scan
+        // Defaults to infinite depth if undefined
+    }
   ]);
 ```

 ## Change log
+* In version 2.1.0 new option `depthLimit` was added.
 * In version 2.0.0 option `filterPath` was deprecated.
 Please use `excludePath` and `itemType` instead.

 ## Related